Tagalog words that just don’t mean the same in English

 Have you ever had a balikbayan or foreign national over at your place and found yourself unable to find an English counterpart for the following Tagalog words?
 We feel you.
 It’s happened to the best and most articulate of us.
-So just in case you have some Pinoy jargon-explaining to do, this might come in handy.
+So just in case, you have some Pinoy jargon-explaining to do, this might come in handy.
+Here are 13 Tagalog words you just can’t translate into English.

 What it means: Tagalog slang that’s short for best friend but can be used to address anyone and everyone.
 Also synonymous to ‘friend,’ ‘sis’ and ‘te.’
 Also, ‘besh,’ ‘beshies,’ ‘best,’ ‘besht.’